-If you choose to register and sign in by using a third-party account (such as your Facebook account), the authentication of your login is handled by the third party, and any personal information collected during that third-party login is not covered by this policy.
-Atypon will collect your name, email address, and any other information about your third-party account that you agree to share with us at the time you give permission for your Atypon account to be linked to your third-party account.
+If you choose to register and sign in by using a third-party account (such as your Facebook account), the authentication of your login is handled by the third party.
+Atypon will collect your name, email address and any other information about your third-party account that you agree to share with us at the time you give permission for your Atypon account to be linked to your third-party account.

-Information we receive from other sources
+Information We Receive From Other Sources

 Atypon may receive information about you if you use any of the websites we operate or the other services we provide.
-We also work closely with third parties (including, for example, business partners and subcontractors in technical, payment and delivery services, advertising networks, analytics providers, academic institutions, search information providers, and credit reference agencies) from which Atypon may receive information about you.
+We also work closely with third parties (including, for example, business partners and sub-contractors in technical, payment and delivery services; advertising networks; data and analytics providers; academic institutions; journal owners, societies and similar organizations; search information providers, and credit reference agencies) from whom Atypon may receive information about you.

-Use of your information
+Use of Your Information

-Atypon may use your personal information in the performance of any contract we enter into with you, to comply with legal obligations, or where Atypon has a legitimate business interest in using your information to enhance the services and products we provide.
-Legitimate business purposes include but are not limited to one or all of the following: providing direct marketing and assessing the effectiveness of promotions and advertising; modifying, improving, or personalizing our services, products, and communications; detecting fraud; investigating suspicious activity and otherwise keeping our site safe and secure; and conducting data analytics.
+Depending on how you interact with Atypon, Atypon may use your personal information in the performance of any contract or transaction we enter into with you, to comply with legal obligations, or where Atypon has a legitimate business interest.
+Legitimate business purposes include but are not limited to one or all of the following: providing direct marketing and assessing the effectiveness of promotions and advertising; modifying, improving or personalizing our services, products and communications; detecting fraud; investigating suspicious activity (e.g., violations of our Terms of Use) and otherwise keeping our site safe and secure; and conducting data analytics.

-In addition, we may use your information in the following ways (after obtaining your consent, if required):
+In addition, with your prior, explicit consent (where required), we may use your information in the following ways:

 To provide you with information about products and services that you request from us;